 What high school sports options are available for homeschooled teens?

 As more families choose homeschooling through high school, new sports opportunities are emerging.
-Here are just a few:
+Here are just a few of the opportunities available each year:

 - Public school teams—You can check to see if your state has equal access laws, which allow homeschooled students to try out for spots on local public school teams.